wellcomecollection/storage-service/docs/glossary.md

   </p>

   <p>
-    This used to be called the <em>access copy</em>, although hopefully all references to that have been replaced.
+    This used to be called the <em>access copy</em>, although hopefully all references to that have been removed.
   </p>
 </dd>

 </dl>